soggybag/ios-ui-design/07-ui-control-project/README.md

 It should provide options to configure it's use and appearance, and instantiate itself with sensible default values with minimal input.

-Your component might have any of these features and provide
+Your component might have any of the features below.

 - Animates
     - Animation Speed
-- Colors are set through the interface.
+- Colors
     - Foreground color, background color stroke color, gradient colors
 - Gradients
     - Elements that use a gradient fill will need to set the angle of the gradient.